 - Systematic harassment from police; or

 8.5.10 Country condition information

-22.214.171.124 An individual with diverse SOGIE may reasonably delay making a claim for refugee protection based on SOGIE out of a fear of reprisal for themselves or family members.
-A reasonable delay may also arise out of an individual's reluctance to reveal their SOGIE to a spouse or other family member, or in their realizing or accepting their SOGIE.
+126.96.36.199 A SOGIESC individual may reasonably delay making a claim for refugee protection based on their SOGIESC out of a fear of reprisal for themselves or family members.
+A reasonable delay may also arise out of an individual's reluctance to reveal their SOGIESC to a spouse or other family member, or in their realizing or accepting their SOGIESC.

 8.5.12 Sur place claims

 188.8.131.52 A SOGIESC individual may develop a well-founded fear of persecution after leaving their country of reference.